Amerado: Brand ambassador

 Amerado is the brand ambassador for Ghana-made chocolates, an initiative of the Ghana Cocoa Board.
 He wrote the song "Ghana Chocolate" to promote the campaign.
 He has also worked with Vodafone Ghana, AirtelTigo, HD Plus, GoTV, Cheezzy Pizza and other brands.

 Live performances

-Amerado's notable live performances include the Vodafone Ghana Music Awards, S-Concert, Rapperholic Show, the 2019 Ghana Music Awards UK, VGMA Xperience Concert, Ghana DJ Awards, the Ghana Party in the Park, UK, Accra in Dusseldorf (Germany), Ghana Music Awards USA and 2024 Ghana Music Awards.He was the headliner for the 36th GhanaFest held in Chicago (USA).
+Amerado's notable live performances include the Vodafone Ghana Music Awards, S-Concert, Rapperholic Show, the 2019 Ghana Music Awards UK, VGMA Xperience Concert, Ghana DJ Awards, the Ghana Party in the Park, UK, Accra in Dusseldorf (Germany), Ghana Music Awards USA and 2024 Ghana Music Awards.
+He was the headliner for the 36th GhanaFest held in Chicago (USA).

 My Motherland Concert

 On 28 December 2023, Amerado hosted his maiden concert at the Okese Park in Ejisu dubbed My Motherland Concert.
 The concert which hosted thousands of fans had support from fellow artists like Fameye, Kwadwo Nkansah, Lasmid, Eno Barony, Fancy Gadam, Kweku Darlington and others.
 The second edition, which attracted over 8,000 attendees, featured performances by Sista Afia, Joyce Blessing, Strongman, Yaw Tog, Kofi Jamar, and several other artists.
+On 28 December 2025, Amerado held the third edition of the concert attracting over 15,000 to 20,000 fans as reported by MyJoyOnline, it was co-headlined by Okyeame Kwame and JZyNO who were new faces on the bill.